 (At-Tin, 4)

-This divine acknowledgment affirms that our essence, our existence itself, is not random but is intricately designed and valued.
-We need not sacrifice this divine authenticity for the approval of people or society.
+This divine acknowledgment affirms that our essence, our existence itself, is not random but is intricately and perfectly designed by the Most High.
+We need not sacrifice our authenticity for the approval of people or society.

-If we recognize ourselves as creations of Allah, beautifully diverse yet connected, then the need to prioritize one identity over another fades.
+If we recognize ourselves as creations of Allah, then the need to prioritize one identity over another’s fades.
 What matters most is aligning with our purpose, which is to worship Allah and serve humanity in a way that brings us closer to Him.

 Leave a comment